Orlando History & Diversity for Business Groups

 For one of the region’s most extensive collections of historic Hispanic and Latino artifacts, visit the Orlando Museum of Art in Loch Haven Park near downtown.
 The venue’s Art of the Ancient Americas Collection includes more than 900 works from over 35 ancient cultures, including the Inca of Peru and the Aztecs of Central America.
 They also have the southeastern United States’ most comprehensive museum collection of Mexican Chupicuaro figurines, 160 in total.

-Your group can also explore Spanish architecture at Casa Feliz in Winter Park, about 30 north of the Orange County Convention Center.
-An Andalusian-style masonry farmhouse commissioned in 1932, Casa Feliz hosts free, public open houses on Tuesdays, Thursdays and Sundays, the latter of which includes the “Music at the Casa” live concert series.
+Your group can also explore Spanish architecture at Casa Feliz in Winter Park, about 30 minutes north of the Orange County Convention Center.
+An Andalusian-style masonry farmhouse commissioned in 1932, Casa Feliz hosts free tours for small groups by appointment.
+It is also available for private events for up to 120 guests.

 Asian-American History in Orlando